-Data Engineers: data engineers handle large amounts of data and often lay the groundwork and plumbing for data scientists to do their jobs effectively.
+Data engineers handle large amounts of data and often lay the groundwork and plumbing for data scientists to do their jobs effectively.
 Their day to day job includes managing database systems, scaling the data architecture to multiple servers and writing complex queries to sift through the data.
-Data engineers usually know some hadoop based technologies and database technologies like MYSQL, Cassandra and MongoDB.
+Data engineers usually know some Hadoop based technologies and database technologies like MYSQL, Cassandra and MongoDB.

-Machine Learning Engineers: Machine learning engineers are highly sought after.
+Machine learning engineers have highly sought after.
 They are responsible for building, deploying and managing machine learning projects.
 Most machine learning engineers use python and C++ for their work.
 The easiest path to becoming a machine learning engineer is to start off with a career in software engineering and then gain statistics and machine learning needed to take on the role.